Dose proportionality: a critical element in drug development and patient therapy

 The use case of Dose Proportionality in Clinical Studies

 There are points to consider when conducting clinical trials as part of the clinical research development program.
 Dose proportionality clinical trials with detailed precision dosing/clinic conduct, as well as data analyses, are essential for achieving the study’s objectives.
 BioPharma Services Inc., a global leader in clinical research and phase 1 clinical trials, with extensive experience in such clinical study, can assist you to reach your goal.
-Our scientists in the pharmacokinetics and pharmacometrics department will assist your drug development by providing scientific trial design, with professional staff that carry out the clinical trial with precision and GCP regulation.
+Our scientists in the pharmacokinetics and pharmacometrics department will assist your drug development by providing scientific phase 1 clinical trial design, with professional staff that carry out the clinical trial with precision and GCP regulation.

 There are a number of different approaches to the assessment of dose proportionality, but most of these are directed toward hypothesis testing.
 An empirical model relating the log of the pharmacokinetic parameter linearly to the log of the dose (the “power model”) provides a readily interpreted measure of the degree of non-proportionality.